-The Low-Income and First-Gen Task Force at Wheaton College aspires to establish Wheaton as a premier destination for talented first-generation* and low-income students* (FGLI) to excel.
+The Low-Income and First-Gen Committee at Wheaton College aspires to establish Wheaton as a premier destination for talented first-generation* and low-income students* (FGLI) to excel.
 It is a committee of student, staff, and faculty that seeks to institutionalize resources available to FGLI student and work alongside them to define their space and voice in the community.
 The Task Force is convened by the Office for Institutional Equity and Belonging.

 First-Generation – Self-defined at Wheaton.
 Students who may fall into this category include those who are the first in their family to go to college, students whose guardians or parents are not familiar with the American higher education system, or students who otherwise identify themselves as first-generation students because they have little to no knowledge about navigating a four-year college experience.